 - Typically the first part of a session will be when the needles are set.
 Moxa or cupping may be used at this time or perhaps e-stim if we were working with a musculoskeletal issue.

-- After the first set of needles have been in for 10-15 mins (this targets the root of the treatment), another set of needles may be placed for 10 mins to target what is considered the “branch” or symptomatic part of the issue we are working on.
+- After the first set of needles have been in for 15 mins (this targets the root of the treatment), another set of needles may be placed for 10-20 mins to target what is considered the “branch” or symptomatic part of the issue we are working on.
+All this can range depending on whether we are working on a musculoskeletal issue or a more internal issue such as anxiety.

-- After the final round of needles have been in for 10-15 mins, the remaining part of the session will be focused on myofascial bodywork and visceral manipulation.
+- After the final round of needles have been in, the remaining part of the session will be focused on myofascial bodywork and visceral manipulation.
 Sessions will typically last one hour.

 Types of Ailments We Can Address But Are Not Limited To: